johnbartholomew/libnfa/README.txt

 ### Done

+* Move the regex pattern parser into libnfa.
 * Add support for negated character classes in the regex parser.
 * Make everything work when ncaptures = 0
 * Expose nfa_exec_* API